Spread Footing 101: Your Guide To Spread Footing Foundations In Texas

 So, how does a spread footing foundation really do its job?
 It’s all about load distribution.

-When your home’s weight pushes down, the footing “spreads” that load across a larger soil area beneath it.
-This reduces the chances of settlement and keeps the foundation stable.
 In areas with variable soil moisture, like much of Texas, this wider support system can make the difference between a structurally sound home and one with uneven floors or cracks in the walls.

 A well-built spread footing foundation ensures long-term support and minimizes structural movement, but only if it’s designed and installed correctly.